Moving Average

 Let’s pretend that an asset’s previous 10 data points were 80, 81, 82, 80, 82, 89, 82, 82, and 83.
 The moving average would sum these numbers and divide by 10, yielding an average of 82.2.

 The computations for moving averages are usually done automatically by most trading systems.
 Moving averages, as well as other technical tools like Bollinger bands and RSI, are available on our charts with IG.
-To utilise them, go to the top of the chart and click the ‘indicators’ symbol, then pick a moving average.
+To utilize them, go to the top of the chart and click the ‘indicators’ symbol, then pick a moving average.

 Simple Moving Average Calculation